 - Leaders “communicate the simplicity from the other side of complexity.”

-The second phrase comes from the early 20th century jurist, Oliver Wendell Holmes, who said: “Little value in the simplicity that lies this side of complexity.
-Great deal of value in the simplicity that lies on the other side of complexity.”
+The second phrase is derived from the wisdom of the early 20th century jurist Oliver Wendell Holmes, who in essence said that he cares little about simplicity on this side of complexity, but gives much value to simplicity on the other side of complexity.

 Here is what this means to me.

 As leaders in growing companies, we are tasked with moving our organizations into new, uncertain territory.
 For the organization to flourish, this new territory is most likely different, bold and often disruptive.
 It is likely to be beset by many complexities and innumerable – often unforeseen – forces.
 Yet, as leaders we need to direct, discern, and decide for our organizations.
 In most of us, this causes a level of unease, and yes, anxiety, especially when the stakes are high or the matters are very delicate and sensitive.
 Quinn’s metaphor of a crucible is very apt.
 A crucible is a container that can withstand severe conditions, usually high temperatures, and often employed to conduct chemical reactions under harsh conditions.
 As I consider some of the most difficult leadership situations I have dealt with, many of which have involved personnel issues, I can picture the crucible sitting at the base of my stomach as I ponder and “churn” all the facts and perceptions I am dealing with and the issues I anticipate confronting.
 In fact, the image of heat and flames is not far off.
 One might say that this is the lot of the leader.